lrperki2/Project3/data_channel_is_lifestyle.md

 wherein trees are fitted sequentially, and each tree is fitted based on the previous one, updated by predictions each time.
-The general concept is that the trees are fitted, given a specified number of splits, based on residuals of predictions that are updated slowly.
-In detail, first the predictions are initialized to 0, then the residuals are calculated, then trees are fitted on the residuals, then the predictions are updated to the predictions prior to the residuals prior to the fitting plus the new predictions multiplied by a shrinkage parameter to slow the growth.
-Then, the residuals to fit the next tree on are updated from the new predictions, an the process repeats until a predefined stopping point.
+The general concept is that the trees are fitted, given a specified number of splits, based on residuals of predictions, which are updated slowly.
+In more detail, first the predictions are initialized to 0, then the residuals are calculated and trees are fitted on the residuals, then the predictions are updated to the predictions prior to the residuals prior to the fitting plus the new predictions multiplied by a shrinkage parameter to slow the growth.
+Lastly, the residuals used to fit the next tree on are updated from the new predictions, and the process repeats until a predefined stopping point.

 Before fitting the boosted tree, a grid of tuning parameters is generated with the `expand.grid()` function, which outputs all possible